Business Customs

 Ecuador’s telephone network covers almost the entire nation, including the Galapagos Islands.
 Large cities and towns have relatively reliable telephone service.

-There is effective cellular coverage throughout almost the entire country, though limited signal may be available in rural areas.
+There is effective cellular coverage throughout almost the entire country, though signal may be limited in rural areas.
 There are three competing providers: Claro, Movistar, and CNT.
 Each company has kiosks around the country that sell prepaid and monthly plans for cellular usage as well as internet USB modems and mobile internet packages.

 In the major cities and principal tourist locations, internet access is readily available at larger hotels and Internet cafes.
 The latter typically also offer email, VOIP, telephone, and fax services.
+U.S. satellite broadband provider HughesNet is expanding operations, particularly in rural areas, and SpaceX’s Starlink is growing steadily with community gateways in Galápagos.

 Transportation